DFreireF/nudeform/README.md

 # Nuclear shape deformation
-With this package you would be able to reproduce the different shapes of deformed nuclei.
+With this package you will be able to reproduce the different shapes of deformed nuclei.